Jackson, COVID and a retirement show Congress' partisan path

 Donald Trump was elected and ultimately filled three vacancies over near-unanimous Democratic opposition.

-They opposed Brett Kavanaugh after he was accused of sexually assaulting a woman decades earlier.
+Democrats opposed Brett Kavanaugh after he was accused of sexually assaulting a woman decades earlier, which he denied.
 They voted solidly against Amy Coney Barrett after Trump and McConnell rushed through her nomination when a vacancy occurred just weeks before Election Day 2020, a sprint Democrats called hypocritical.

 COVID SPENDING FIGHT, TRANSFORMED